strongestweapon/hojunsong/works/works.md

 # Hojun Song [[EN]](works.md) [[KR]](works_KR.md)
 ## Open Source Satellite Initiative
 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018
 The OSSI-1 satellite was launched by Hojun Song in Apr 2013 at Baikonur, Kazakhstan.
 It was the first satellite built and launched by an individual person in history.
-While people have enticed with the fact, Hojun Song turns their attentions to subjects like heroisms and nationalisms in science, a present-day role of an amateur, and sharing sensitive technologies by a series of comedic and sarcastic performances.
+While people have enticed with the fact, Hojun Song turns their attentions to subjects like heroisms and nationalisms in science, a present-day role of an amateur, and sharing sensitive technologies by a series of comedic and satirical performances.

 ## On Off Everything
 2018, 2019
-On Off Everything project presents repetitive ons and offs of a group of electronic devices donated by the audiences.
+On Off Everything project presents repetitive ons and offs of a group of electronic devices brought by the audiences.
 An electronic device is A SYSTEM that consists of many parts and its on off timings, lights, and sounds are all different for each device.
 So when all the devices are connected to the installation and its main central power is switched on and off periodically, a very unexpected audio visual combination can occur.

 ## Time To Leave The Land
 2020, 2021